If you think your computer is running too hot when you play games, here is a good way to test and diagnose the cause.

 If, after 2 to 3 minutes of gameplay, you find the GPU temperature exceeds 150 degrees Fahrenheit (65 degrees Celsius), look into improving the cooling of your graphics card.

 Power off your PC and move it to your work area.

 Ensure you have no other cards installed that are too close to the graphics card cooling fans.

 Anything else closer than about 1 inch should be removed.
 You can move this card to a different slot if one is available.

 If not, see if you can find a USB alternative if you need the functionality of that specific card.

-If a card was too close to your graphics card, rerun a game and check the temperature of the graphics card, otherwise, continue along with this procedure.
+If a card is too close to your graphics card, rerun a game and check the temperature of the graphics card.
+Otherwise, continue along with this procedure.

-Remove the graphics card and set it down on a clean and spacious work surface.
+Remove the graphics card and set it on a clean, spacious work surface.